kanidm/kanidm/windows_integration/README.md

 * The Kanidm SSP/AP is now registered and will load on the next boot

 For more info, refer to this [Microsoft Learn Article](https://learn.microsoft.com/en-us/windows/win32/secauthn/registering-ssp-ap-dlls)

+## Configuration
+In order to get the client to work, all parts must be configured.

+## SSP/AP
+To configure the SSP/AP follow the steps below:
+* Create & open a file at `C:\Program Files\kanidm\config.toml`
+* Copy the skeleton template at `examples/config.toml`
+* Change the uri to point towards your kanidm server